Jace Peterson Preview, Player Props: Diamondbacks vs. Padres

 Jace Peterson At The Plate

-- Peterson has driven home a run in 19 games this season (18.1%), including more than one RBI in 6.7% of his games and producing three or more of his team's runs on two occasions..
+- Peterson has driven home a run in 19 games this year (17.9%), including more than one RBI in 6.6% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.